oufuzhao/oufuzhao.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 # 🥳 Welcome to My Homepage
-- I am currently a Ph.D. candidate in Department of Computer Science at City University of Hong Kong.
+- I am a research scholar in Department of Computer Science at City University of Hong Kong.
 Previously, I served as a Researcher of Computer Vision with Shannon Laboratory at Tencent, Shenzhen, China, from 2021 to 2022.
 Meanwhile, from 2020 to 2021, I worked as a research intern at Youtu Laboratory, Tencent, Shanghai, China.
 - My research interests include image quality assessment, pattern recognition, computer vision, and artificial intelligence.
 I have published several publications at top-tier international conferences and journals in the field of computer vision with total <a href='https://scholar.google.com/citations?user=rKhmgskAAAAJ'><img src="https://img.shields.io/endpoint?url=https%3A%2F%2Fraw.githubusercontent.com%2Foufuzhao%2Foufuzhao.github.io%2Fgoogle-scholar-stats%2Fgs_data_shieldsio.json&logo=Google%20Scholar&labelColor=f6f6f6&color=9cf&style=flat&label=Citations"></a>.
 - I have also been a reviewer for several leading conferences and journals, including CVPR, ICCV, AAAI, ICPR, TIP, TMM, TCSVT, JAG, and et al.